1255531455/My-Machine-Learning/README.md

 # My-Machine-Learning
 Record my learning route
-and some simple examples of machine learning
+and Some simple examples of machine learning using Python 3.